African Observatory on Responsible AI Releases Comprehensive Report on AI Governance and Ethics

 The African Observatory on Responsible AI (AORAI), which collaborates with Cameroon, Senegal, Ethiopia, Nigeria, South Africa and Uganda, has unveiled its 2022-2023 technical report, shedding light on significant advancements and future directions in AI governance, gender inclusion, and community building across the African continent.
 Established in 2022 under the Global Center on AI Governance, the AORAI is dedicated to promoting African voices, experiences, and value systems in global discussions around responsible AI, particularly in the context of Africa’s colonial and post-colonial memory.

-Building the evidence base for responsible AI, AORAI has funded research by regional collaborators and consultants focusing on social justice, AI governance, and the ethical implications of AI in various African contexts.
-The Observatory has developed a research directory serving as a central repository for AI4D-affiliated research outputs, promoting knowledge exchange and collaboration among researchers.
+To strengthen the foundation of responsible AI, AORAI funds research across Africa on topics such as social justice, governance, and ethics.
+It has also developed a comprehensive research directory, serving as a repository for AI4D-affiliated research outputs.
+This open-access resource facilitates knowledge exchange and collaboration among African researchers.

 Need Help?